-Keep in mind that just because you’re taking medications for high cholesterol does not be lifestyle changes are no longer necessary.
-While medications can help lower cholesterol, developing healthy habits plays a crucial role in preventing additional chronic conditions such as stroke.
+Taking medication for high cholesterol is not a substitute for making healthy lifestyle changes.
+While medications can help lower cholesterol, developing healthy habits plays a crucial role in preventing certain health conditions such as obesity or heart disease.

 High Cholesterol and Stroke: Key Points

-Because high cholesterol is one of the leading causes of stroke, appropriate management is essential.
+Because high cholesterol is one of the leading causes of stroke, appropriate lifestyle management is essential.